- Current Governing Board

 NAEYC's Governing Board culture is characterized by full and open participation by all members and senior staff.
 We believe that this approach maximizes group energy to address major issues facing our profession and organization.
 We rely upon diverse perspectives to reach well-informed decisions that further our mission.

 Each Board member is elected for a term of four years.
 (The President serves one year as President-Elect, two years as President, and one year as Past President.)
-Meetings of the full Board are typically held three times a year—in the winter, spring, and at a fall retreat.
-Board members receive detailed agenda materials for study prior to each meeting.
-Meetings are typically two to two-and-one-half days in length, plus time for travel.
+In-depth meetings (2 to 2-1/2 days in length not including travel) of the full Board are typically held three times a year—in the winter, spring, and summer.
+The Board also meets briefly at the NAEYC Annual Conference each fall, and conference calls may occur throughout the year.
+Board members receive detailed agenda materials to review prior to each meeting.
 Newly elected members also attend an orientation at NAEYC Headquarters.
 Board members serve on committees that may conduct business by e-mail, conference call, or additional meetings.
 Travel and other expenses associated with Board service are covered by NAEYC; reimbursement for dependent care costs or substitute teachers is also available according to Board-determined policy.

 The President, President-Elect or Past President, Vice President, Secretary, and Treasurer serve as the Board's Executive Committee.
 This Committee meets at each Board meeting and three additional times during the year.

 2014-5: President-Elect, 3 Governing Board members At Large